-The 30-unit project is currently 100.0% occupied and maintains a threehousehold wait list for the next available unit.
+The 24-unit project is currently 100.0% occupied and maintains a fourhousehold wait list for the next available unit.
 Based on information provided by the developer, we anticipate that most, if not all, current tenants will continue to income-qualify following renovations.
-This assumes that the subject project will maintain Rental Assistance on its 15 units and the Private Rental Assistance (PRA) subsidy will be provided by the developer.
+This assumes that the subject project will maintain Rental Assistance on all 24 units.